-Toll Free Numbers
+Who Can Call My Phone Number: Toll Free Numbers

-US Toll Free Numbers
+USA Toll Free Numbers

 International Toll Free Numbers

-The downside with UIFN numbers is that if your customers are located outside of the 40 participating countries, you'll need other numbers that they can call.
+Another consideration is that if your customers are located outside of the 40 participating countries, you'll need other numbers that they can call.